zilishen/documentation/content/nms/adm/releases/known-issues.md

 #### Description

-Previously, it was possible to update an existing certificate's serial number to one already in use.
-This incorrectly changed the cert (matching the serial number) details to a new name.
-Currently, if a serial number is already in use by another cert, the update will return an appropriate error message: "A certificate with serial number already exists under different name".
+It is possible to update an existing certificate's serial number to one already in use.
+This incorrectly changes the cert (matching the serial number) details to a new name.

 ###  {{% icon-bug %}} Duplicate Certificate and Key published for managed certificates {#42517}